simonehu/simonehu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a second year master's student at the [University of Waterloo](https://www.uwaterloo.ca/math/), with the pleasure of working with [Karen Yeats](https://www.math.uwaterloo.ca/~kayeats/) in the Department of [Combinatorics & Optimization](https://www.uwaterloo.ca/combinatorics-and-optimization/).
+I am a DPhil student in the [Mathematical Institute](https://www.maths.ox.ac.uk/) at the [University of Oxford](https://www.ox.ac.uk), where I have the privilege of working with the guidance of  [Francis Brown](https://www.asc.ox.ac.uk/person/professor-francis-brown) and [Erik Panzer](https://people.maths.ox.ac.uk/panzer/).

-I previously also completed my undergraduate degree there, majoring in Combinatorics & Optimization and Statistics, and with a Computational Mathematics minor.
+I am fascinated by the interplay of combinatorics, geometry and mathematical physics.

+I previously spent a bunch of time at the [University of Waterloo](https://www.uwaterloo.ca/math/), where I received both my BMath and MMath degrees.
+During my master's, I was fortunate to be advised by [Karen Yeats](https://www.math.uwaterloo.ca/~kayeats/) in the Department of [Combinatorics & Optimization](https://www.uwaterloo.ca/combinatorics-and-optimization/).

+Very broadly, I like to think about problems that have a combinatorial flavour.\\
+My current research programme is driven by three major interacting forces:
+  * Invariant differential forms related to general linear groups and symmetric spaces
+  * Graph complexes related to deformation theory, manifold invariants, and various (tropical) moduli spaces
+  * Generalized Feynman integrals and their periods arising in quantum field theory

-I currently think about the combinatorics of quantum field theory, more specifically on the graphs behind scattering amplitudes and the properties of a related arithmetic invariant called the $c_2$-invariant.
+In the not so distant past, I've thought more about the combinatorics of quantum field theory and scattering amplitudes, with a focus on Feynman periods, their graph symmetries and graph polynomials, and related arithmetic invariants.
-<br/>I also have recently thought about Le diagrams and other associated combinatorial objects.
+I've also ventured into the world of Le diagrams and other associated combinatorial objects.